IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 Early satiety or loss of appetite.

-Most people become symptom-free after going to the toilet.
+Most people become symptom-free after using the bathroom.

 What is the difference between IBS and IBD (inflammatory bowel disease)?

-IBS and IBD have certain similarities when it comes to symptoms, but IBD such as Crohn's disease and Ulcerative colitis are usually much more serious and more obvious.
-They are caused by inflammation in the intestine and autoimmune reactions that affect the intestines and stomach.
+IBS and IBD have some similarities in terms of symptoms, but IBD such as Crohn's disease and Ulcerative colitis are usually much more serious and obvious.
+They are caused by inflammation in the intestines and autoimmune reactions that affect the intestines and stomach.

 There is no specific cause of IBS that applies to everyone, but common factors that contribute to IBS include:

-Food sensitivities and allergies (particularly to dairy products and gluten).
+Food sensitivities and allergies (especially to dairy products and gluten).

 Chronic stress or temporarily high levels of emotional or physical stress.